mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

 :code:`cancelValidator` and :code:`resolveValidator`.
 For implementing the
 first one we need the Escrow Info (which is inside the datum) and the signer (which is extracted from the Script Context).
-For implementing the second one we also pass the entire Script Context info and the validator parameter (the receiver address).
+For implementing the second one we also pass the entire Script Context info, the validator parameter (the receiver address), and the value contained inside the script utxo that must be paid to the receiver address (it's the whole value less the control token, which is burned).

 Validating a cancel operation is simple: we have to check that the escrow sender